 This is a free app designed to help you keep up with all your tasks, from work to personal.
 It works by dividing everything into projects and adding a due date for each one of them.
 You can share project lists or add due dates for anything that might pop up in the future – so when you talk about doing something next week, add a task in Todoist for it.

 Todoist is useful because you can also add alarms, which will go off at times to remind you of tasks that are due.
 A GPS alarm will tell you when your next appointment is – and even how long it takes to get there from where you are now.

 There’s also an intelligent feature in place that will detect when you’ve accomplished a task and remove it from the list.
 This is helpful when you remember to do something right before you go to bed, so it’s done by morning.

 This app also allows for collaboration with others on projects – which is ideal for families or coworkers who are trying to complete a task together.

 3. Things 3

-This app also provides a monthly view, which shows deadlines on a single screen, instead of showing it in a list.
+This app also provides a monthly view, which shows deadlines on a single screen, instead of showing them in a list.